 Scrape Google Search Results Without Coding

-The free version of Octoparse can meet most of your scraping needs, but if you’re looking for some advanced features like cloud extraction, scheduled scraping, IP rotation, preset task templates, and some others, then you can ask for a paid version or the data service.
-In the next part, we'll take the free version as example, you can watch the video or follow the easy steps.
+The free version of Octoparse can meet most of your scraping needs, but if you’re looking for some advanced features like cloud extraction, scheduled scraping, IP rotation, preset task templates, and some others, then you can ask for an advanced version or the data service.
+What’s more, Octoparse provides preset scraping templates where you can get data by entering your keywords and a few clicks.